How to take court action to get your tenancy deposit back if your landlord protected your tenancy deposit.

 Check what action to take

-You and your landlord can use a tenancy deposit protection scheme's alternative dispute resolution (ADR) service to settle a dispute about a tenancy deposit refund if:
+You could use a tenancy deposit protection scheme's free alternative dispute resolution (ADR) service to settle a dispute about a tenancy deposit refund.

 - you are an assured shorthold tenant